Primary Care in Rochester and Kasson

 Tetanus Boosters

 Tetanus/diphtheria vaccine (Td) or tetanus, diphtheria and acellular pertussis (Tdap) are booster vaccines.
 All adolescents should receive the Tdap booster at 11 to 12 years of age.
-Adolescents should receive an additional Tdap booster at 16 years of age.
 Those who have never received a Tdap in the past should get one dose now (this is regardless of prior Td dosing).
 Td or Tdap should be used to boost every 10 years but may be given sooner with an injury (your clinician will determine this need).
 Pregnant women should also get a dose of Tdap with each pregnancy.

 RSV Prevention

-An adult vaccine for RSV called Abrexvy is also now available for those 60 years of age and older.
+An adult vaccine for RSV called Abrysvo is recommended for those 75 years of age and older.
+It is recommended for adults 50 through 74 years who are at increased risk of complications from RSV.